mviens/hotscript/README.md

 Primary support for HotScript is via the forums, located at: http://hotscript.prophpbb.com/

-## TODO
+## Status

 Documentation is continuously being enhanced but is lagging behind the actual development of HotScript.
 We know it is important and are working on it.
-The current User Manual is very outdated and will be replaced with a full wiki describing every feature of HotScript and will include a fully documented API.
+The current user manual is outdated and will be replaced with a full wiki describing every feature of HotScript and will also include a fully documented API.
 Please check the forum for updates.

 ### Roadmap
 HotScript is always growing.
 The wishlist is huge, containing several hundred new features.